AnthonyChuah/GroceryQueues/readme.md

-This program will simulate a grocery store with N checkout counters, serving a randomly-generated population of shoppers who appear at a certain rate.
+This program will simulate a grocery store with checkout counters and shoppers who arrive randomly and have to queue to be served at the counters.

 Input parameters: